openhab/openhab-addons/bundles/org.openhab.binding.nikobus/README.md

 ### Rules

 When a Thing has been created for a button it is also possible to trigger a rule when the physical button is pressed.
-In the below example the rule is triggered when the Button Event Channel `nikobus:push-button:b6e47184:button` fires.
+In the example below, the rule is triggered when the Button Event Channel `nikobus:push-button:b6e47184:button` fires.
 An `ON` command is then sent to the kitchen light.

 ```
 rule "LivingRoomActivateKitchenLight"